wmay/euc-safety/_guides/impact.md

 Many riders choose motocross-style knee/shin guards (such as the Leatt Dual Axis).
 Aside from protecting your knees, they also protect your shins from painful knocks against the wheel.
-This style of knee guard might also be less likely to slide away during a crash at higher speeds than a smaller skateboard-style knee pad.
+This style of knee guard might also be less likely to slide away during a crash at higher speeds than a smaller skate-style knee pad.

 Hard shell pads can redirect impacts away from kneecaps, which is sometimes an awkward place to hit, so some people prefer them to viscoelastic knee pads.